yuanshunning/pickit-docs/docs/documentation/configuration/index.rst

 To load a new setup or product file just select them from the list.

-Setup and product files can also be loaded from within your robot program using the correct Pick-it command.
+Setup and product files can also be loaded from within your robot program using the correct Pickit command.

 You can rename, download or delete a specific setup or product by pressing :guilabel:`Rename` :guilabel:`Download` or :guilabel:`Delete` once the setup or product files are